igordanchenko/react-photo-album/README.md

 to break on represents a node, and each row represents an edge.
 The cost of each edge is calculated as a squared deviation from the `targetRowHeight`.
-This algorithm produces rows that are similar in height and photos that are not stretched or abnormally shrunk (as what happens in a naive implementation).
-It solves the issue of panoramas shrinking rows or having stragglers or stretched images in the last row.
+This algorithm produces rows that are similar in height and photos that are not stretched or abnormally shrunk (as happens in a naive implementation).
+It solves the issue of panoramas shrinking rows, stragglers, or stretched images in the last row.

 ### Columns Layout